-• Courtesy Reply Mail ("CRM")
+Courtesy Reply Mail ("CRM")

-For those locals where the membership is low and/or the expected turn out is high, pre-stamped return envelopes sent to all members, CRM will be the ballot return alternative of choice.
+For those locals where the membership is low and/or the expected turn out is high, prestamped return envelopes sent to all members, CRM will be the ballot return alternative of choice.

-3. Requesting Bar Code Copy.
+Requesting Bar Code Copy.
 Whichever method of returned mail you select, request that the post office provide you with a "camera ready" artwork template for the two bar codes which must be printed on the reply envelope in which voted ballots will be returned.
 Provide this template to the ballot envelope printer.
 Use of this artwork not only saves money, it speeds mail delivery.

-D. Ballot Packet
+E. Ballot Packet Design Considerations

-- 1. Design Requirements.
-Once the candidates have been identified, the mode of mailing out and return mail has been determined, necessary permits obtained, and post office boxes rented, you will have all of the elements needed to design the ballot and the other parts of the ballot packet. - Secret Ballot Envelope ("SBE")
+Design Requirements.
+Once the candidates have been identified, the mode of mailing out and return mail has been determined, necessary permits obtained, and post office boxes rented, you will have all of the elements needed to design the ballot and the other parts of the ballot packet.

+• Secret Ballot Envelope or Security Sleeve ("SBE")

-This envelope protects the voter's identity.
+This envelope or sleeve protects the voter's identity.
 It is the smallest of the three included in the ballot packet.
-If the ballot is printed on 81/2" x 11" (letter sized) stock, the SBE can be as small as No. 61/2 (35/8" x 61/2"); for ballots printed on 81/2" x 14" (legal sized) or greater stock a No. 9 envelope (37/8" x 87/8") will be required.
-The envelope should be clearly labeled and must contain a prohibition against placing identifying information on it.
-(An example is included in Tab 16.)
+If the ballot is printed on 8 $\frac{1}{2}x 11$ " (letter sized) stock, the SBE can be as small as No. 6 $\frac{1}{2}$ (3-5/8 x 6 $\frac{1}{2}$ "); for ballots printed on 8 $\frac{1}{2}$ x 14" (legal sized) or greater stock a No. 9 envelope (3-7/8" x 8-7/8") will be required.
+The SBE should be clearly labeled and must contain a prohibition against placing identifying information on it.
+(An example is included in Tab 17.)